mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

             scaffolding of learning environments on participant agency framed as computational
             fluency](#contribution-4---the-interaction-of-flexible-deign-practices-the-collection-of-game-design-patterns-stepwise-scaffolding-of-learning-environments-on-participant-agency-framed-as-computational-fluency)
-            -   [Synthesis - A complex view of agency and repertoires development within Idiocultures / 3rd spaces - PARK FROM A BIT AND COME BACK TO THIS.](#synthesis---a-complex-view-of-agency-and-repertoires-development-within-idiocultures-3rd-spaces---park-from-a-bit-and-come-back-to-this.)
-            -   [Returning to transformational agency here and how it different from conceptions of developing repertoires of practice](#returning-to-transformational-agency-here-and-how-it-different-from-conceptions-of-developing-repertoires-of-practice)
-        -   [Addressing the nature of my contribution to research landscape](#addressing-the-nature-of-my-contribution-to-research-landscape)
     -   [Conclusion](#conclusion)
     -   [TO MOVE OR DROP FROM CHAPTER](#to-move-or-drop-from-chapter)
         -   [On planned and emergent